TheZambi/COMP/README.md

   - Due to the lack of knowledge of external method's signatures, we only support external calls made inside internal (own class) calls
   - If the return type is known by the user, attributing the method call to a variable will make the call successful
 - Method overloading with method resolution
-    - Finds the closest match to the paramenters and uses it if there are not conflicting signatures
+    - Finds the closest match to the parameters and uses it if there are not conflicting signatures
     - Useful when combined with external method calls whose return type is unknown
 - Good error recovery
-- Descriptive error reports
+- Descriptive error & warning reports
 - Constant propagation & folding
 - Removal of unused variables (after all other optimizations)
 - Initialization of uninitialized variables